OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ## Updating an Office Add-in project created with Visual Studio

-For projects created before the release of v1.1 of the JavaScript API for Office and add-in manifest schema, you can update a project's files using the  **NuGet Package Manager**, and then update your add-in's HTML pages to reference them.
+For projects created before the release of v1.1 of the Office JavaScript API and add-in manifest schema, you can update a project's files using the  **NuGet Package Manager**, and then update your add-in's HTML pages to reference them.

 Note that the update process is applied on a  _per-project basis_ - you'll need to repeat the updating process for each add-in project in which you want to use v1.1 of Office.js and add-in manifest schema.